Lightstreamer/Lightstreamer-kafka-connector/README.md

 ...
 ```

-Unlike [`fields.evaluate.as.command.enable`](#evaluate-as-command-fieldsevaluateascommandenable) (which requires records to contain command operations), this parameter generates commands automatically, allowing records without explicit command fields to be used in COMMAND mode.
+Furthermore, the following command will be also generated:

+- **`UPDATE`**: In case of a Kafka record with a key already processed
+- **`DELETE`**: In case of a Kafka record with a null message payload

+This parameter differs from [`fields.evaluate.as.command.enable`](#evaluate-as-command-fieldsevaluateascommandenable) in that it generates commands automatically rather than requiring your Kafka records to already contain explicit command operations.
+This simplifies working with dynamic lists in COMMAND mode when using standard Kafka records.

 The parameter can be one of the following:
 - `true`